mtfcd/react-wordle/README.md

 _Want to add one to the list?
 Just make a pull request or [let us know via a comment here](https://github.com/cwackerfuss/react-wordle/issues/120)_

 ## FAQ

-### How can I change the length of a guess?

-- Update the `MAX_WORD_LENGTH` variable in [src/constants/settings.ts](src/constants/settings.ts) to the desired length.
-- Update the `WORDS` array in [src/constants/wordlist.ts](src/constants/wordlist.ts) to only include words of the new length.
-- Update the `VALID_GUESSES` array in [src/constants/validGuesses.ts](src/constants/validGuesses.ts) arrays to only include words of the new length.

 ### How can I create a version in another language?